OpenGeoscience/minerva-docker/README.md

 ## minerva-docker

-This repo provides Docker files to run [Minerva](https://github.com/Kitware/minerva) inside a Docker container.
+This repo provides Docker and Ansible-Container files to run [Minerva](https://github.com/Kitware/minerva) inside a Docker container.
 Two containers actually, one for Minerva and one for Mongo.

 ## Up and running